 Limited in-person visits of the Hanford site are approved on a case by case basis based on direct relevance to critical Hanford cleanup progress and availability of resources.

-Media representatives looking for more information should go to the newsroom link, or Media Contacts page.
+Media representatives looking for more information should contact our DOE media representative.

 For more information on virtual tours or site visits at Hanford, contact: